 Although the molecular orbitals of a polyatomic molecule span the entire molecule, a pair of electrons in a single Lewis structure can only be depicted as shared between two atoms or localized to a single atom.
-In many situations, this localized bonding picture is a sufficiently good representation of the actual molecule.
-But in other cases, such as when there are delocalized electron distributions in π bonds, a single Lewis structure is insufficient for understanding molecular properties and chemical reactivity.
+In many situations, this localized bonding picture adequately represents the actual molecule.
+But in other cases, such as when there are delocalized electron distributions in π bonds, a single Lewis structure is not sufficient for understanding molecular properties and chemical reactivity.

 For example, two Lewis structures can be drawn for the nitrite anion, NO2−, both of which satisfy the guidelines for the best Lewis structure for NO2‾:

 Note that in these two Lewis structures, each of the three atoms is in the same position.
 The difference is only in the location of electrons.
-In other words, these two Lewis structures convey the idea that the π bond may be between left O and central N or between central N and right O.
+In other words, these two Lewis structures convey the idea that the π bond may be between right O and central N or between central N and left O.

 If the NO2‾ molecule is correctly described by only one of the Lewis structures, we would expect one N-O bond to be longer than the other.
 However, experiments show that both bonds in NO2− are the same length.
 Moreover, both bonds are longer than a typical N=O double bond and shorter than a typical N-O single bond.
 Hence, neither Lewis structure alone is a correct depiction of the actual molecule, and the best representation of NO2− is an average of these two Lewis structures.

 When the actual distribution of electrons is a weighted average of a set of Lewis structures, those Lewis structures are called resonance structures.
 The actual electronic structure of the molecule (the weighted average of the resonance forms) is called a resonance hybrid.
 A double-headed arrow (↔) between Lewis structures indicates that resonance structures are being depicted: